Xanex-JS/MayorSystem/readme.md

 Due to me enabling escrow there's no way around this.

+Some Configuration options are detailed in the Config.lua if you wish to modify it some more.

 # Discord Logging

 If you don't want discord loggin change DiscordLogs to false in the config.lua